Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

+We prove both statements of Proposition~\ref{pr:hyperbolicandfixed} by induction on the nilpotency class of $G$.
 We show at first that the automorphism $\phi$ induces a hyperbolic automorphism of the center $Z(G)\cong\Z^n$ of $G$.
 Then we construct an action of $\R^n$ on $\splitting$ naturally extending the action of $\Z^n$, using the direct product structure on $\splitting$.
 The action induces an action of the torus $\R^n/\Z^n$ on $\X$ and agrees with the local product structure, metric on $\X$, and the dynamics, in such a way that the map induced by $f$ on $(\R^n/\Z^n)\backslash \X$ is a Smale space with a splitting with the group of deck transformations isomorphic to $G/Z(G)$.
 This provides us the necessary inductive steps to prove Proposition~\ref{pr:hyperbolicandfixed}.

-Let now $\pi:\splitting\arr\X$ be a splitting of a Smale space $(\X, f)$ such that its group of deck transformations $G$ is torsion free nilpotent.
-The associated automorphism $\phi:G\arr G$ is hyperbolic.
-Let $L$ be the unique simply connected nilpotent Lie group such that $G$ is its lattice ($L$ is called the \emph{Malcev completion} of $G$).
-Then $\phi$ uniquely extends to an automorphism $\Phi$ of $L$.
-Then $G$ acts on $L$ by left translations, and we get an Anosov diffeomorphism $f_L$ of $G\backslash L$ induced by $\Phi$.
+We use after that the arguments of~\cite[Theorem~2.2]{franks}, Theorem~\ref{th:semiconjintro}, and some additional algebraic arguments to prove Theorem~\ref{th:main}.